 |Remarkable photos of Neoscona crucifera, Hentz’s Orbweaver, wrapping freshly caught prey.
 The ability of the silk spinnerets to issue both strands and sheets of silk is evident.
 The scene is nighttime on the outside of the cream-colored door of my observatory.

-Kit: Canon 5D Mark II with Canon 100mm macro lens and Canon Ringlite.
-Made with the assistance of my intrepid wife, Leona.
+Kit: Canon 5D Mark II with Canon 100mm macro lens and Canon Macro Ring Lite.
+Made with the assistance of my intrepid wife and arachnid wrangler, Leona.

-As of this writing three of the four photographs of Neoscona crucifera at the Encyclopedia of Life site are mine.
-I hope that the editors will see fit to post some of the photos from this page, as well.
+As of June, 2013, nine of the photographs of Neoscona crucifera at the Encyclopedia of Life site are mine.

 Neoscona crucifera would be unlikely to bite a human unless very strongly provoked.
 I have poked them with my finger to try to make them assume a different pose for photography.
 Sometimes they stood their ground in seeming defiance, sometimes they fled, but they did not attempt to bite me.
 Even if you were able to persuade this species bite you, the bite would almost certainly be harmless.
 (There is nothing in this world that I can guarantee to be harmless to you.)
 There are very few spiders whose bites are potentially harmful to humans, and there are none that seek out humans in order to bite them*.
 The most dangerous animal in the world is not a spider, it is anopheles gambiae.